Devyash0601/Devyash0601/README.md

 - 🔭 Currently fine-tuning a domain-specific SLM and building agentic ticket-simulation systems at **Wipro**
 - 🛰️ First author on **Adaptive WGAST** (ECCS 2026) — weakly-supervised generative land surface temperature reconstruction from Landsat / Sentinel / MODIS
-- 🎯 Merging remote-sensing research with agentic AI infrastructure into one research direction
+- 🎯 Applying to MSc AI/ML programs in Europe — merging remote-sensing research with agentic AI infrastructure into one research direction
 - 🧭 Director, Society of Data Science @ BIT Mesra — ran a Transformers-from-scratch workshop in PyTorch for 100+ students
 - 💬 Ask me about agentic pipelines, RAG at scale, or weakly-supervised geospatial deep learning